A local automaton for the 2D toric code: Tsirelson's automaton and proof of its fault tolerance

 Finally, the gadget $FT(\cZ_0)$ acts on $n$ blocks of $n$ bits.
 The first part of this gadget brings the $j$-th bit of block $s$ to the $s$-th location in $j$-th block for all $j$ and $s$ using a pattern of swaps and idles\footnote{More precisely, let the $n^2$ bits be arranged on a line with the bit positions indexed by an integer $j \in \{0,\dots,n^2-1\}$.
 Writing $j = j_1 n + j_2$, with $j_{1,2} \in \{0,\dots,n\}$, the circuit of swaps and idles sends the bit at location $j_1n + j_2$ to the location $j_2n + j_1$.
 The specific way in which this circuit is implemented is not important, but one such `greedy' implementation yields a depth $(2n^2 - 4n + 3 + (-1)^{n+1})/2$.}.
 The gadget then applies $\cZ_0$ on each resulting $n$-bit block.
 Finally, the circuit performs the same sequence of swaps and idles as in the first step.
 This way, it implements $\cZ_0$ transversally (bitwise) between each block.
 The fault tolerant simulation procedure then follows from Def.~\ref{def:FT_original} and the discussion afterward.

-We note that Tsirelson's automaton corresponds to choosing $C$ to be the 3-bit repetition code.
+\hi{As mentioned at the beginning of Sec}.~\ref{ss:modification_of_tsirelson}, Tsirelson's automaton corresponds to choosing $C$ to be the 3-bit repetition code.
 Since in general the information will be encoded in a $[n^\ell, k^\ell, d^\ell]$ code, by choosing the code $C$ that encodes more than one logical bit, i.e. $k>1$, we obtain a one-dimensional classical memory encoding a power-law number of bits.

 The proof of fault tolerance using the exRecs method goes through essentially unchanged regardless of $C$\footnote{ We remark that this approach also straightforwardly generalizes to the case when we concatenate error correction circuits for several classical codes $C_i = \{ C_1, C_2, \dots\} $.
 For this, one would need to introduce a family of error correction gadgets $\cZ_0^{(i)}$.
 It may be possible that the fault tolerance property could still hold if one takes a family of codes with growing parameters such that the resulting tensor-product code has a constant rate, similarly to Refs.~\cite{Gacs_2001} and \cite{yamasaki2024time}.
 We leave this question as well as its generalization to the quantum setting to future work.}, and one can prove that the probability of incorrectly decoding a logical bit is \be \mathbb{P}(D(s(T)) \neq D(s(0))) \leq T \cdot (A p)^{(t+1)^l},\ee where $A$ is a constant, $t= \lfloor (d-1)/2 \rfloor$, and the $\ast$-decoder $D$ is defined by a hierarchical application of $\EC$ in complete analogy to \eqref{eq:idealdecoderTS}.